myarotskaya/architecture-center/docs/data/technology-choices/olap-data-stores.md

 - [Azure Analysis Services](/azure/analysis-services/analysis-services-overview)
 - [SQL Server Analysis Services (SSAS)](/sql/analysis-services/analysis-services)

 SQL Server Analysis Services (SSAS) offers OLAP and data mining functionality for business intelligence applications.
 You can either install SSAS on local servers, or host within a virtual machine in Azure.
-Azure Analysis Services is a fully managed platform as a service (PaaS) offering that provides the same major features as SSAS, but in the cloud.
-Because Azure Analysis Services lives in the cloud, its servers support connecting to [various data sources](/azure/analysis-services/analysis-services-datasource) in the cloud and on-premises in your organization.
+Azure Analysis Services is a fully managed service that provides the same major features as SSAS.
+Azure Analysis Services supports connecting to [various data sources](/azure/analysis-services/analysis-services-datasource) in the cloud and on-premises in your organization.

 Clustered Columnstore indexes are available in SQL Server 2014 and above, as well as Azure SQL Database, and are ideal for OLAP workloads.
 However, beginning with SQL Server 2016 (including Azure SQL Database), you can take advantage of hybrid transactional/analytics processing (HTAP) through the use of updateable nonclustered columnstore indexes.
 HTAP enables you to perform OLTP and OLAP processing on the same platform, which removes the need to store multiple copies of your data, and eliminates the need for distinct OLTP and OLAP systems.
 For more information, see [Get started with Columnstore for real-time operational analytics](/sql/relational-databases/indexes/get-started-with-columnstore-for-real-time-operational-analytics).

 ## Key selection criteria

-The following tables summarize the key differences in capabilities between each.
 For OLAP scenarios, choose the appropriate system for your needs by answering these questions:

 - Do you want a managed service rather than managing your own servers?